Loading

 Maine labor laws require payment of wages in regular intervals not exceeding 16 days.
 Payment must include all wages earned to within 8 days of the payment date.

-Final Payment of wages
+Final Payment of Wages

 Under Maine state labor laws, employers are required to pay all earned wages on the next normal payday after terminations.